xcibe95x/bgtoolset/README.md

-# Thanks to Jamesiswack for providing the toolset: https://github.com/JamesIsWack/bgtoolset-mirror
+# Thanks to bguerville for the toolset and Jamesiswack for providing the toolset dump: https://github.com/JamesIsWack/bgtoolset-mirror

 # bgtoolset-mirror
 Mirror of BG-TOOLSET, may softbrick some consoles.
 Use at your own risk.